aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

     // You'll need this statement in every app import { App, Stack, StackProps } from '@aws-cdk/core';

-    // The SNS resources, such as Topic, are defined in aws-cdk-sns import { Topic } from '@aws-cdk/sns';
+    // The SNS resources, such as Topic, are defined in @aws-cdk/sns import { Topic } from '@aws-cdk/sns';

-    // The SQS resources, such as Queue, are defined in aws-cdk-sqs import { Queue } from '@aws-cdk/sqs';
+    // The SQS resources, such as Queue, are defined in @aws-cdk/sqs import { Queue } from '@aws-cdk/sqs';

     class HelloStack extends Stack {